Values & Principles

 We are committed to Indigenous Sovereignty everywhere, including land back and bodily autonomy for all individuals.

 We are committed to undoing settler ideologies (i.e., the desire to approximate to whiteness) among immigrant and forcibly-displaced people.
-We refuse to assimilate into settlerhood on stolen land and recognize the privileges gained due to genocide that many of our community members benefit from, even as we experience genocide ourselves elsewhere.
+We refuse to assimilate into settlerhood on stolen land and recognize the privileges gained due to genocide that many of our community members benefit from, even as we experience genocide ourselves.

 We are committed to the end of all empires that oppress through domestic and international state violence, including, but not limited to policing, incarceration, surveillance, colonialism, imperialism, and zionism.